 Spot It (6+)

 So simple and yet challenging, Spot It game is a nice entertainment option and memory trainer.
 Inside the box, there are 55 cards with various symbols.
 The goal of the game is to be the first to notice two or more authentic symbols on cards.
-Be all eyes: cards change every round, so you should be all attention.
+Be all eyes: cards change every round, so you should pay attention.
 Compact and non-complicated, the game is perfect for traveling.

 MUST PLAY: Find the Animal Game